ArnaudBelcour/tabigecy/README.md

 │   └── diagram_sulfur_cycle.png
 │   └── diagram_other_cycle.png
 │   └── function_occurrence.tsv
+│   └── function_occurrence_in_organism.tsv
 │   └── heatmap_occurrence.png
+│   └── pathway_presence_in_organism.tsv
 ├── bigecyhmm_visualisation.log
 ├── bigecyhmm_visualisation_metadata.json
 ````

 `function_abundance` is a folder containing all visualisation associated with abundance values.
 It contains:

+- `barplot_esmecata_found_taxon_sample.png`: a barplot displaying the coverage of EsMeCaTa according to the abundances from samples.
+Each bar corresponds to a sample, the y-axis shows the relative abundances of the organisms in the sample.
+The color indicates which taxonomic rank has been used by EsMeCaTa to predict the consensus proteomes.
+If EsMeCaTa was not able to predict a consensus proteomes, it is displayed in category `Not found`.
+With this figure, you can have an idea if there is enough predictions for the different samples in the dataset and at which taxonomic ranks these predictiosn have been made.
+Thus allowing the estimation of the quality of the predictions: predictions are better if they are closer to lower taxonomic ranks (genus family). `barplot_esmecata_found_organism_sample.tsv` is the input file used to create the figure.
 - `cycle_diagrams_abundance`: a folder containing 4 cycle diagrams (carbon, sulfur, nitrogen and other) from METABOLIC per sample from the abundance file.
 For each sample, it gives the abundance and the relative abundance (in percentage) of the major function.
 - `function_participation`: a folder containing one tabulated file per sample from the abundance file.
 For each sample, it gives the function abundance associated with each organism in the community.
 - `cycle_participation`: a folder containing one tabulated file per sample from the abundance file.
 For each sample, it gives the cycle abundance associated with each organism in the community.